DragonpeakStudio/CFGAA-NbodySim/README.md

 Load, Loads the files created by the above.

-Export .geo, currently the exported files do not load correctly within Houdini.
+Export .geo, allowing the result to be used in Houdini.

 Viewport:
 Hold LMB - Orbit